webstir-io/webstir-backend/README.md

 - The backend template listens on `process.env.PORT` (default `4000`) and logs `API server running` when ready.
 - The orchestrator's dev server waits for that readiness line and proxies `/api/*` to your Node server.
-- A basic `GET /api/health` endpoint is included for quick checks.
+- Health probes: `/api/health` (orchestrator compatibility) mirrors `/healthz`, while `/readyz` exposes the readiness state plus the current manifest summary for external monitors.
-- If you switch to a framework (e.g., Fastify), keep the same behavior: listen on `process.env.PORT` and print `API server running` once the server is listening.
+- If you switch to a framework (e.g., Fastify), keep the same behavior: listen on `process.env.PORT`, expose the same endpoints, and print `API server running` once the server is listening.